13917931-project-tasks/dnstun-docs/zeek_info.md

 ## Creating a new script in Zeek

-- Zeek documentation has plenty of information on the topic of creating [new scripts](https://docs.zeek.org/en/master/scripting/basics.html);
+- Zeek's documentation has plenty of information on the topic of creating [new scripts](https://docs.zeek.org/en/master/scripting/basics.html);
 - If you want to develop a new script, you can create a new folder in the directory `/usr/local/zeek/share/zeek/policy/protocols`, and place your script in there.
-A zeek is script is a `.zeek` file.
+A zeek script is a `.zeek` file.
-- Then, to make Zeek recognize your script, you sould change the `local.zeek` file, located in the `/usr/local/zeek/share/zeek/site/` directory, and add some lines, like it is shown in the following example:
+- Then, to make Zeek recognize your script, you should change the `local.zeek` file, located in the `/usr/local/zeek/share/zeek/site/` directory, and add some lines, like it is shown in the following example:

 ```
 # Write a brief description of your script